-Lonely Planet is a great guide for budget travel tips, pick up your guide to Stockholm today.
+- Lonely Planet is a great guide for budget travel tips, pick up your guide to Stockholm today.

 There are many ways to find affordable accommodation these days.
 See if you can stay with friends or friends of friends, or use one of the many sites out there like Couchsurfing, Air BnB or HomeAway to avoid the cost.

-Check out: how to Find Free Accommodation Around the World
+- Check out: how to Find Free Accommodation Around the World

 Drinking and partying on a Budget in Stockholm

 Most nightclubs are located in the area called Östermalm, it's the most expensive area in Stockholm (Plus it's really beautiful, so make sure to head out here and take a walk around).